The second half of our Seminyak stay was just as good and some seriously awesome Seminyak cafe and restaurants visited!

 Our last day started early with Mason rising at 6am.
 Oh well might as well get the most out of the last day!!
 So off the two of us went for a walk around the streets.
 Love doing this and is funny seeing Masons reaction to all the sights!

 Back for breakfast and a swim and say goodbye to Nat and family.
 Once the boys woke up from a nap we headed to Bali Equestrian Centre in Canggu for lunch.
 If you spend 100,000rp per adult and 50,000rp per child you can use the pool facilities.
 It’s a great spot for kids with a small grassed playground and pool with yummy food.
 The kids had a ball and Charlotte was very keen to have her first pony ride.
+We had packed long pants and covered shoes for the ride but I didn’t pack her riding boots as it was only a short ride.
 She was so gorgeous and loved riding her pony called Popcorn!!
 For me this was wonderful to see as I grew up riding horses and competing in one day events.
 Jed on the other hand, who grew up with horses but dislikes them, was shaking his head!!

 Headed back to the villa for final swims and to do the dreaded packing!
 Also had time for one last coffee stop at Pison and popped into the supermarket to get the small UHT milk containers for the kids on the flight.